gskielian/Android-Arduino-Bluetooth-Bridge/README.md

 This code will build the basics of how to build an Android app that can speak directly to an Arduino in a really cost-effective way -- using the bluetooth-serial module.

-Now you can remotely control and monitor any arduino based project.
+Remotely control and monitor any arduino based project.

 ## References